Honda Jazz Crosstar Review 2025: Price, specs & boot space

 Ever found yourself wishing the Honda Jazz was a little more… rugged?
 Well, good news.
 The brand’s given it the off-roader treatment - well, sort of, as this review will discuss.
 It’s called the Crosstar and it’s based on the excellent new Honda Jazz Hybrid.

-The Honda Jazz Crosstar takes a similar approach to the Ford Fiesta Active and short-lived Hyundai i20 Active, cashing in on the SUV and crossover craze by adapting some of the design traits of those popular cars - if none of the off-road ability and additional practicality.
+The Honda Jazz Crosstar takes a similar approach to the Dacia Sandero Stepway and short-lived Hyundai i20 Active, cashing in on the SUV and crossover craze by adapting some of the design traits of those popular cars - if none of the off-road ability and additional practicality.

-Unlike other jacked-up small cars, however, the Jazz’s impressive versatility means it could also be considered an alternative to crossover SUVs like Honda’s own HR-V, as well as the Citroen C3 Aircross, Volkswagen T-Cross and Renault Captur.
+Unlike other jacked-up small cars, however, the Jazz’s impressive versatility means it could also be considered an alternative to crossover SUVs like Honda’s own HR-V, the Citroen C3 Aircross, Volkswagen T-Cross and Renault Captur.

-The inside is surprisingly similar to the standard Jazz, aside from water-repellent fabric seats (yeah…) and an eight-speaker premium sound system (which is actually very good).
+The inside is surprisingly similar to the standard Jazz, aside from water-repellent fabric seats, which are heated, and there's a heated steering wheel, too.

 And, just like the standard car, we can’t overemphasise how practical the Crosstar is.
 There’s plenty of room for four tall adults, with comfortable seats and an airy cabin.
-It’s considerably less claustrophobic than alternatives like the Ford Fiesta, and the trick rear seats mean there’s loads of luggage space when required.
+It's not quite as airy as the Dacia Sandero Stepway but it's not claustrophobic either, and the trick rear seats mean there’s loads of luggage space when required.
 That is, of course, the same as the standard Jazz.

 It’s also a hybrid model, just like the standard… you get the message.
 It combines a 1.5-litre petrol engine with a lithium-ion battery pack, a single-speed CVT gearbox and two electric motors.

-The result is hugely impressive efficiency, particularly if you are comparing it to the aforementioned soft-roaders.
+The result is hugely impressive efficiency, particularly when compared to the aforementioned soft-roaders.
 Officially, it’ll return 58.9mpg - which is only marginally thirstier than the standard Jazz, and our test drive suggests this is actually feasible in the real world.

 It’s brilliant around town, helped by the high seating position and huge front windscreen providing a good view of the road ahead.
 There’s a tiny turning circle, light steering and a standard reversing camera - all of which add up to make the Jazz Crosstar great fun for threading through traffic.